-If you are injured on the job in California and you need to travel to a doctor’s office, therapy office, a pharmacy to pick up medication, or to a law office to attend a deposition, the insurance company has to reimburse you for your mileage.
+If you are injured on the job in California and you need to travel to a doctor’s office, therapy office, a pharmacy to pick up medication, or to a law office to attend a deposition, the insurance carrier has to reimburse you for your mileage.
+The medical mileage rate for 2023 is 62.5 cents per mile.
+It does not matter when the date of injury was.

 Mileage reimbursement in workers compensation cases requires knowing: